 What is Data Integrity?

-Data integrity is the process of maintaining consistency, accuracy, and trustworthiness of data throughout its life cycle including storage, retrieval, and usage.
+Data integrity is the process of maintaining consistency, accuracy, and trustworthiness of data throughout its life cycle, including storage, retrieval, and usage.
 It involves maintaining the correctness and completeness of data across the systems by avoiding malicious activity and unauthorized access to data and preventing data breaches or loss.
-Several factors can impact data integrity such as system failures, human errors, or tempering of data.
+Several factors, such as system failures, human errors, or data tempering, can impact data integrity.

 How to maintain Data Integrity?

-Ensuring data integrity requires robust systems including data validations check, security measures, and data quality checks.
+Data integrity requires robust systems, including data validation checks, security measures, and data quality checks.
 It involves establishing data governance policies around data quality and validations to maintain the integrity of data assets.

-By maintaining data integrity, an organization can enhance data security and improve decision-making for businesses.
+An organization can enhance data security and improve business decision-making by maintaining data integrity.

 Methods: